Ten Top Taper Tips - 26th March 2017

-A good way combat this is to be regimented in your approach.
+A good way to combat this is to be regimented in your approach.
 Even though you're tapering you'll still be running, so focus on preparing for and recovering from each individual run, even if that run is only a few miles.

-Preparing means getting a good night's sleep, eating well and avoiding too much alcohol.
+Preparing means getting a good night's sleep, eating well, and avoiding too much alcohol.
 Recovery requires the same approach.

 Take every opportunity to practise your race day routine (apart from actually running 26.2, of course).

-Plan what time you need to get up on race day, what you'll eat for breakfast and when you'll have it, how you'll warm up, what you'll wear and anything else you can think of.
+Plan what time you need to get up on race day, what you'll eat for breakfast and when you'll have it, how you'll warm up, what you'll wear, and anything else you can think of.
 Then practise it all as much as possible.